Amanpeet/car-brand-logos/README.md

 # car-brand-logos
+Major Car Brand Logos normalized to same size (800 x 600 px).
+Transparent Background with White or Light Text.
-Normalized Major Car Brand Logos normalized to same size and colors. feel free to download and use in your projects.
+Feel free to download and use in your projects.

+Note: These logos are ofcourse properties of respective brands.